-Mr. Ernstberger is a co-founder of Rundell Ernstberger Associates, LLC and has been principal-in-charge of design since that time.
-His contributions at all levels of project involvement have helped build REA’s reputation into a leading site design firm in the United States.
-Mr. Ernstberger’s extensive experience producing original conceptual designs and their corresponding detail development has resulted in award winning built works at REA for three decades.
+Eric Ernstberger co-founded Rundell Ernstberger Associates, LLC in 1983.
+His contributions at all levels of project development have helped build REA’s reputation as a leading site design firm in the United States.
+Eric’s conceptual designs have translated to award-winning built works over the course of three decades.

-Early commissions include urban waterfront designs along the Ohio, Wabash and White Rivers in Indiana and large scale planning master plans in Kentucky, Tennessee and Indiana.
-Mr. Ernstberger was principle designer of Minnetrista Cultural Center, Muncie, Indiana, a community museum and gathering place and winner of ASLA’s Centennial Medallion.
-He was also principal-in-charge of design for the White River Gardens, Indianapolis, a sister institution to the Indianapolis Zoo and winner of a national ASLA design award.
-Mr. Ernstberger was principal designer of Frog Baby Fountain, Ball State University, Muncie, Indiana, winner of The Tucker Award, a national award for excellence in masonry design.
-He has also been designer of many site projects at Ball State University; Purdue University; University of Evansville, Indiana; and the Louisville Presbyterian Seminary.
+Early commissions include urban waterfront designs along the Ohio, Wabash and White Rivers in Indiana and master plans in Kentucky, Tennessee and Indiana.
+Eric was principal designer of Minnetrista Cultural Center, Muncie, Indiana – winner of ASLA’s Centennial Medallion.
+He was also principal-in-charge of design for the White River Gardens, Indianapolis – winner of a national ASLA design award.
+Eric was principal designer of Frog Baby Fountain, Ball State University, Muncie, Indiana, winner of The Tucker Award, a national award for excellence in masonry design.